apache/arrow/docs/source/java/vector_schema_root.rst

 Fields
 ======

-Fields are used to denote the particular columns of a table.
+Fields are used to denote the particular columns of tabular data.
 A field, i.e. an instance of `Field`_, holds together a field name, a data type, and some optional key-value metadata.